Clint Hocking: Career

 Three months later, Hocking joined LucasArts, based in San Francisco, as the creative director on an unannounced project.
 In June 2012, Hocking left LucasArts without releasing a new game.
 He stated he wanted to move "on to something new"; It is not known what projects he was working whilst at LucasArts.
 Two weeks later, Hocking joined Valve in Seattle, Washington in an unspecified role.
 In January 2014, Hocking left Valve without releasing a game.

 In April of the same year, joined Amazon Game Studios, also based in Seattle.
 Hocking worked as a senior game designer an unspecified project for Amazon's Fire devices.
 In August 2015, he left Amazon Game Studios.
 Hocking said he enjoyed working with new people but wanted to work on something that people will get to play, having realized that he has not shipped a game in seven years.
 Hocking also expressed difficulties in obtaining a green card and being on his third visa whilst in the United States, which was another reason he wanted to return to Canada.
 A few days later, he returned to Ubisoft, this time at their Toronto studio, saying it felt like a reunion.
 He was excited to return to Ubisoft, and he stated: "I know most of the people who were involved in founding the studio personally, and almost all of them are still here".
 Hocking's first project at the studio was as creative director for Watch Dogs: Legion, a game that was announced at E3 2019.
 Hocking noted that most of the developers who worked on Watch Dogs (2014) and Watch Dogs 2 (2016) were part of his team when he directed Far Cry 2.
 Legion was released in October 2020 and received mixed reviews from critics.

 By July 2021, he returned to Ubisoft Montreal.
-Hocking, alongside Jonathan Dumont, will serve as Assassin's Creed Infinitys creative directors with Dumont and Hocking leading the Ubisoft Quebec and Montreal divisions, respectively.
+Hocking, alongside Jonathan Dumont, will serve as Assassin's Creed Infinitys (Codename Hexe) creative directors with Dumont and Hocking leading the Ubisoft Quebec and Montreal divisions, respectively.
+Hocking left the studio in February 2026 as a result of company restructuring; the game's development will continue under Jean Guesdon, the new creative director.

+In May, he founded Build Machine Games, a new independent video game developer, to create games that are "emotionally resonant [and] socially relevant" in Canada.

 Across his career, Hocking has written monthly columns for the video game magazine Edge.
 Additionally, he was a part of an Advisory Committee with industry veterans Raph Koster, Ray Muzyka, Ryan Lesser, and Brian Reynolds to pick Special Award winners at Game Developers Choice Awards 2008.